 The conversion of convertible debt into stock is not a taxable event to the holder because the tax law views it as a transformation of ownership rather than as a disposition.
-The holder is not taxed on the conversion and takes a carryover basis and holding period in the stock.
+The holder is not taxed on the conversion, even if the value of the stock received on the conversion exceeds the principal amount of the debt; however, any stock received in payment of accrued interest that has not already been included in income will be taxable.
+He also takes a carryover basis (plus the amount of any accrued interest recognized under the preceding sentence) and holding period in the stock.
 So if the holder held the convertible debt for 360 days before the conversion, then his holding in the stock after the conversion includes such a period of ownership.

 The expiration of a conversion/repurchase right is not a taxable event to the holder or to the issuer because such rights are not treated as items of separate property for federal income tax purposes.

 If the issuer repurchases its convertible debt before maturity for an amount in excess of the debt’s adjusted issue price, then the issuer can deduct the repurchase premium as additional interest expense, subject to limitation or disallowance under section 249.
 The policy underlying this limitation is that the cost of the repurchase should not be deductible to the extent it is attributable to appreciation on the embedded option, which is capital in nature.